Southern Cajun Fried Corn

 Ingredients

-Cajun Seasoning – Make it at home using my easy Cajun Seasoning recipe or buy a bottle.
+Cajun Seasoning – Make it home using my easy Cajun Spice Mix recipe, or buy a bottle.

 Cayenne Pepper and Smoked Paprika – Increase or decrease the amount depending on your taste.